Antitrust & Foreign Investment Partner, Brussels

-Bernd is widely recognised as a leading European competition lawyer, advising major national and international corporates, banks and institutions on all areas of competition law, principally merger control and anti-cartel proceedings before the European Commission and the German competition authority (Bundeskartellamt), as well as unilateral conduct and state aid matters.
-He often coordinates merger control proceedings worldwide on global transactions.
-He has acted in a wide range of competition regulators in and outside Europe and conducted proceedings in English, French, German and Dutch.
+Bernd is a senior European competition lawyer, advising major national and international corporates, banks and institutions on all areas of competition and foreign direct investment laws, principally merger and anti-cartel related proceedings before the European Commission and national authorities, as well as unilateral conduct and state aid matters.
+He often coordinates merger control and foreign direct investment proceedings worldwide on global transactions.
+He has acted in a wide range of regulators in and outside Europe and conducted proceedings in English, French, German and Dutch.

 Bernd is an experienced litigator and has represented clients in more than hundred cases before the General Court and the Court of Justice of the European Union.

 Bernd co-heads the firm’s global automotive sector team and is a professor for competition law at the College of Europe in Bruges.

 Bernd has led or co-led on some of the most challenging global merger control and cartel cases, including securing merger control clearances in various jurisdictions for:

 Greiner in relation to its acquisition and divestiture of Recticel (second phase)

 Linde on its merger with Praxair (second phase) and several other acquisitions world-wide

 Volkswagen on its acquisitions of MAN, Scania and Ducati

 - Saint-Gobain on its acquisition of SIKA